To support and integrate with the local communities and economies where we operate.

 We focus on ways in which our products and skills can benefit those who are disadvantaged, and are committed to positively impacting one disadvantaged person for every Vitec employee in our communities.

 2021 Community Highlights

 Investing in future industry talentplus

-In Italy, the Imaging Solutions team continued to collaborate with universities to share employee know-how with students and future industry professionals via webinars and online lectures.
-A mentoring partnership was set up with the Universities of Venice and Padua which included virtual meetings and online HR lectures.
+In Italy, the Imaging Solutions team collaborates with universities to share employee know-how with students and future industry professionals throughout the year via webinars and online lectures.
+A mentoring partnership was set up with the Universities of Venice and Padua, including virtual meetings and online HR lectures.

 Picture of Lifeplus

 Imaging Solutions’ Picture of Life project is a social and environmental education initiative which has been running since 2014.

 This year we expanded the Picture of Life programme.
 Employees supported a range of social and environmental activities in Australia, New Zealand, China and Japan as part of a global ESG commitment.
 The Imaging Solutions Auckland team participated in a tree planting day alongside the stream draining Orewa Estuary.
 The newly planted trees have improved the water flow to the river estuary.

 Charity/Employee Volunteering/Giving Backplus